 I've been doing my makeup since I was in the seventh grade, so I was confident in creating my bridal look.
 Plus, applying makeup is cathartic for me, so I knew doing my own would be a moment of stress release the morning of.
 For the base, I used my go-to Revlon ColorStay Foundation applied with a damp Beautyblender.
 This stuff doesn't budge an inch and, while matte, still allows for luminosity, especially as the day wears on and your skin heats it up.
 Next came my favorite concealer, Tarte Shape Tape, underneath my eyes and on any breakouts.

 (I had two, as luck would have it.)
 I then set both with Laura Mercier Translucent Loose Setting Powder and on top of that warmed up my skin with Bobbi Brown Bronzer in Stonestreet along my cheekbones, hairline, jawline, and temples.
 For blush, I applied Becca Luminous Blush in Camellia on the apples of my cheeks and up into my cheekbones.
 For my brows, I used Nyx Micro Brow Pencil in Taupe and filled in only the areas that were sparse and needed a bit of shaping.
-For eyes, I used Urban Decay's OG Naked Palette (Sidecar on the lids, a mix of Buck and Darkhorse on the bone and blended into the lid) and Make Up For Ever Artist Color Pencil in Limitless Brown along the upper and lower lash lines.
+For eyes, I used Urban Decay's OG Naked Palette (Sidecar on the lids, a mix of Buck and Darkhorse on the bone and blended into the lid) [Ed.
+Note: this product has been discontinued] and Make Up For Ever Artist Color Pencil in Limitless Brown along the upper and lower lash lines.